 Agorapulse vs Hootsuite

-With Hootsuite, there’s no feature that lets you monitor a competing social channel.
-If this is something you want to do, then Agorapulse is the best tool.
+With Hootsuite, no feature lets you monitor a competing social channel.
+If you want to do this, then Agorapulse is the best tool.
 This feature works primarily with Facebook, but you can also do it with Instagram and Twitter.